Skip to main content

 New Unit Margin %

-Net-of-tax margin on the price calculated by Rules Based Pricing.
+Net-of-tax margin on the price calculated by Dynamic Pricing.

 Use it for: seeing the margin you’d land at if you accepted the agent’s recommended price.